 According to the IEA World Energy Outlook, the share of global energy demand in OECD non-member countries is expected to rise by over one-third before 2035, underpinned by rising living standards in China, India and the Middle East1.
 The need for electricity in emerging economies will drive a 70% increase in worldwide demand, as 1.3 billion people still lack access to electricity.
 As a result, emerging economies will hold an increasing share of the worldwide burden to build an environmentally sound future.
 Efforts to share best practice, knowledge, tools and financing options with emerging economies is an important step to accelerating development and diffusion of clean technologies.

-In co-operation with partner countries, international organisations, private business and financing communities, the Implementing Agreement for the Climate Technology Initiative (CTI IA) provides a framework for governments to carry out technology needs assessments; training; access to project financing; targeted capacity building; and exchanges of experts.
-The CTI IA anticipates working closely with the Technology Executive Committee and the Climate Technology Centre and Network of the United Nations Framework Convention on Climate Change (UNFCCC).
+In co-operation with partner countries, international organisations, private business and financing communities, the ETI focusing on technology transfer and finance (CTI) provides a framework for governments to carry out technology needs assessments; training; access to project financing; targeted capacity building; and exchanges of experts.
+CTI anticipates working closely with the Technology Executive Committee and the Climate Technology Centre and Network of the United Nations Framework Convention on Climate Change (UNFCCC).
 There are 11 Contracting Parties.

 Over the last two years the CTI PFAN Network has expanded, including four new regions: East Africa; West Africa; Central America and the Caribbean; the Commonwealth of Independent States (CIS); and Central Asia.
 Projects receiving CTI PFAN support have increased significantly.